2003 Coupe de la Ligue final

-The 2003 Coupe de la Ligue final was a football match played at Stade de France, Saint-Denis on 17 May 2003 that saw AS Monaco FC defeat FC Sochaux-Montbéliard 4-1 thanks to goals by Ludovic Giuly (2), Sébastien Squillaci and Dado Prso.
+The 2003 Coupe de la Ligue final was a football match played at Stade de France, Saint-Denis on 17 May 2003 that saw Monaco defeat Sochaux 4–1 thanks to goals by Ludovic Giuly (2), Sébastien Squillaci and Dado Prso.

 Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).